 ID formats

-Three ID shapes cover every resource on the Partner API:
+Four ID shapes cover every resource on the Partner API:

-- Prefixed ULIDs —
+- Prefixed UUID v4 —

 app_<24 hex>for SDK apps.
-That's the only exception.
+That's the only one.

 You don't need to memorize the prefixes — every path param accepts the bare UUID too.
 See the tolerance rule below.